zombierzn/vungle-resources/English/Android-resources/3.1.x/android-dev-guide.md

 # VungleSDK- Android Developer Guide

-## Before You Begin...

 This guide will show you how you can easily integrate our SDK into your app so you can start monetizing!

-If you have already integrated a previous version of the Vungle SDK, you'll want to use [this guide](https://github.com/Vungle/vungle-resources/blob/master/Android-resources/android-migration-guide.md).

-Applicable to Version 3.0+

 ### Requirements